coq/coq/doc/sphinx/language/coq-library.rst

     Goal forall x y z:R, x * y * z <> 0.
     intros; split_Rmult.

-These tactics has been written with the tactic language Ltac described in Chapter :ref:`thetacticlanguage`.
+These tactics has been written with the tactic language |Ltac|
+described in Chapter :ref:`ltac`.

 List library
 ~~~~~~~~~~~~